Boris Johnson returns to Downing Street to steer coronavirus response

 However, Government scientific and medical experts have indicated the current infection rate will have to come down further before such tactics can be effective.

-In the meantime, ministers have insisted that the remain on track to meet Health Secretary Matt Hancock’s target of 100,000 tests a day by the end of the month which falls on Thursday.
+In the meantime, ministers have insisted that they remain on track to meet Health Secretary Matt Hancock’s target of 100,000 tests a day by the end of the month which falls on Thursday.

 Mr Raab said at the weekend that the testing capacity had risen to more than 50,000 – although according to the latest official figures the numbers carried out have only reached 29,000.